 A dental bridge is a device used to fill the space where a tooth has fallen out or been removed.
 A typical dental bridge consists of a replacement tooth that is attached to two adjacent teeth.
-Once complete, this bridge structure is bonded into the mouth.
+Once complete, your dentist in Baltimore, MD secures the bridge structure by bonding it to the mouth.

 Spaces in the mouth from missing teeth can cause multiple teeth to shift, lead to occlusion (biting) and/or jaw problems and spur periodontal disease.

 There are various options for replacing missing teeth, all of which can safeguard the integrity of existing teeth and help maintain a healthy, vibrant smile.
 These options include dental bridges, affordable dental implants and partial dentures.
 Dr. Lazer can discuss with you which option will work best for your circumstances.

 Types Of Dental Bridges